Department: PLANNING & ZONING

 - Repetitive Motion: Substantial movements (motions) of the wrist, hands, and/or fingers.

 - Speaking: Expressing or exchanging ideas by means of the spoken word including the ability to convey detailed or important spoken instructions to other workers accurately and concisely.

 - Visual Acuity: Have close visual acuity to perform an activity such as: preparing and analyzing data and figures; transcribing; viewing a computer terminal; and/or extensive reading.

-Work is performed without exposure to adverse environmental conditions.
+Work is performed without exposure to adverse environmental condition.